Barndominiums, also known as barndos, are barn-style buildings with open-concept layouts.

 Finally, passive solar heating is often included in a barndominiums’ design.

-The design includes allowing heat from the sun to enter the home through the large, energy-efficient windows and storing the heat in the thermal mass of concrete floors.
+The design allows heat from the sun to enter the home through the large, energy-efficient windows and stores the heat in the thermal mass of concrete floors.

 Quick construction time: Because barndominiums have a large, open floor plan, construction is normally conducted on a shorter timeline.